Attenomics-Labs/contracts/Architecture.md

 ## Summary

 - **EntryPoint:**
   Acts as an NFT-based factory and registry.
 It allows creators to deploy a Creator Token contract while maintaining a secure, immutable record (via a non-transferable NFT) of each deployment.
-It also manages a registry of supported AI agents.
+It also manages a registry of supported AI agents and stores all critical metadata for fraud-proofing.

 - **Creator Token:**
-  Functions as both an ERC20 token and an NFT.
-It stores critical metadata (including links to the Token Economy contracts) to provide fraud‑proof evidence of token distribution and creator details.
+  Functions as an ERC20 token that further deploys the underlying Token Economy contracts.
+It does not store any additional metadata—the EntryPoint handles all metadata storage and recordkeeping.

 - **Token Economy:**
   Comprises three distinct contracts: